mrkkrp/forma/README.md

 it's not trivial to get it right.
 The library allows you to:

-* Define form parser using type-safe applicative notation with field labels being stored on the type label which excludes any possibility of typos and will force all your field labels be always up to date.
+* Define form parser using type-safe applicative notation with field labels being stored on the type label which guards against typos and will force all your field labels be always up to date.

 * Parse JSON `Value` according to the definition of form you created.